Andrea Molinari is an Italian guitarist, composer and arranger.

 Three tracks from the album – 13.13, Groovy dentist and Butterfly eaters – were candidates for the 62nd edition of the Grammy Awards.

 On Saturday 18th January 2020 he was invited to Milan to participate in the program "Piazza Verdi", live on Radio3 Rai, for an interview, the presentation of 51 and a live performance with his quintet.
+51 has also been selected as one of the "Greatest Jazz Albums" at the 2019 Jazzit Awards, a poll sponsored by Jazzit Magazine.

 He has been teaching jazz guitar at the "Tito Schipa" Music Conservatory in Lecce since December 2019.